nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Adds events/tasks to the schedule.
 Can support various types of tasks:

-In the following description, `DATE` refers to the date in the format yyyy-MM-dd. e.g. `2020-10-31` `TIME` refers to the time in the format HH:mm. e.g. `10:00`

 * Personal events
   Format: `personalEvent EVENTNAME /t DATE TIME /e DATE TIME /l LOCATION` for underline event.